Wisc-HCI/LivelyStudio/README.md

 If you just want to try out the system, you can find downloads for Windows, macOS, and Ubuntu in the [Releases section](https://github.com/Wisc-HCI/LivelyStudio/releases)

+_NOTE_: There is currently an issue with app signing for macOS, which makes it difficult to run on computers.
+While we work on that, feel free to build the app locally to execute it!

 ## Running:

 To run, follow these steps: